Anjali-16/Data-Science-programming-work/README.md

 Week 11:  Autoencoders  I understood the concept of autoencoders and applied to mnist data set and also created new images of 5 with my first letter of my name and trained the model well and reconstructed mnist data set digits  and also my new images.

-Note:   Each notebook contains the markup and also the analysis pf reuslts that i observed .
+Note:   Each notebook contains the markup and also the analysis of reuslts that i observed .
 The folder name is easily understandable.
 Walk through the notebooks for furthur insights.